asmproject/Asm_StepperMotor/README.md

   <a name="full"></a>
 ### FULL Mode
->  - The motor rotates a full revolution in 4 steps ,each step is a 90o  step angle , In this mode two coils are energized - logic 1 is given to two coils - at a time
+>   The motor rotates a full revolution in 4 steps ,each step is a 90o  step angle , In this mode two coils are energized - logic 1 is given to two coils - at a time
-# This table shows the logic of programming stepper motor in full mode in clock wise direction where A,B,C and D are the coils of the motor.
+> # This table shows the logic of programming stepper motor in full mode in clock wise direction where A,B,C and D are the coils of the motor.
- - To rotate the motor in anti-clock wise just reverse the logic from bottom to top
+       > - To rotate the motor in anti-clock wise just reverse the logic from bottom to top
-> #table image
+# table image

 ~~~markdown